 NFC technology is becoming mainstream since the COVID-19 pandemic began.
 The reason is the increasing need for contactless technology.
 NFC technology provides a competitive edge to businesses as it allows them to streamline the customer journey.
 It offers endless opportunities for improving customer engagement, experience, and cross-selling products.

 Suppose a customer visits the outlets.
 NFC tags on the products allow them to get information about the product, assisting them in making purchasing decisions.
 Similarly, these tags can recommend similar products that they can purchase along with the selected item.
-To summarize, NFC gives a better understanding of customer attributes and their interaction with the products, which further helps businesses improve customer engagement.

 Healthcare

 The NFC technology is used in healthcare as it provides automation, convenience, and security.
 All these factors are essential in this system requiring critical care.
 NFC tags strengthen the security of healthcare institutions through effective tracking systems.
 They monitor the supplies and resources to prevent them from theft or other violent crimes.
-The other use of NFC tags in health care is getting real-time data about medications.
-That way, the authenticity, dosage, and expiration date of the medications can be easily viewed to avoid damage from potential harm.

 The above-discussed examples were a few applications of NFC technology.
 With the advancement in smart devices, the use of NFC will rise to provide integrated functions.
 From loyalty programs to controlling household equipment, NFC tags improve security while providing convenience and saving time.
 To sum up, NFC brings innovation to various industries and therefore is widely used.